Contract Check Directions¶

 Then follow the analyze-contracts workflow.

 Review contract_health and flag: - No active contracts: "You have no active contracts.
 Are you in exploration mode, or should we define one?" - No paper contracts: "None of your active contracts are papers.
 Is that consistent with your publication goal?" - Multiple active contracts: Check: "You have N active contracts.
-Is this sustainable, or is this branch explosion?" - Overdue contracts: "Contract X is past its deadline.
+Is this sustainable, or are you taking on too many at once?" - Overdue contracts: "Contract X is past its deadline.
 Should we rescope, extend, or abandon it?" - Stale contracts: "Contract X hasn't been reviewed in N days.
 Is it still active?" - Missing fields: "Contract X is missing a kill rule / draft threshold / deadline."

 If you have context about current work: - Does the current work map to an active contract? - If not, is it exploration, admin, or drift? - Name the mode explicitly: "Your current work appears to be [paper/exploration/admin/drift] relative to your contracts."